michaellinhardt/nodejs-youtube-transcriptor/docs/DATA_FLOW.md

 This document provides an end-to-end walkthrough of how data flows through the Transcriptor system, from YouTube URLs in a markdown file to locally-accessible transcript files via symbolic links.
 Understanding this flow is critical for maintaining the codebase, debugging issues, and extending functionality.

-The complete data flow consists of seven distinct stages:
+The complete data flow consists of nine distinct stages:

 1. **YouTube URL Input** - Reading and parsing URLs from youtube.md
 2. **Cache Check** - Determining if transcripts already exist
-3. **API Fetch** - Retrieving transcripts from external service (cache miss only)
+3. **Parallel API Fetch** - Retrieving transcripts and metadata from external services (cache miss only)
+4. **Metadata Processing** - Formatting title and building metadata header
-4. **Transcript Storage** - Persisting content to central repository
+5. **Transcript Storage** - Persisting content with metadata header to central repository
-5. **Registry Update** - Recording metadata in data.json
+6. **Registry Update** - Recording video metadata in data.json
-6. **Link Creation** - Creating symbolic links in project directory
+7. **Link Creation** - Creating symbolic links in project directory with formatted filenames
-7. **Batch Processing & Summary** - Sequential processing with error handling
+8. **Batch Processing & Summary** - Sequential processing with error handling
+9. **Statistics Display** - Summary with metadata-enhanced information

 Each stage implements specific functional and technical requirements while maintaining crash resilience through atomic operations.